bmc/spark-hive-udf/README.md

 There's really only one drawback: a Hive UDF _must_ be invoked via SQL.
 You can't call it as a function from the DataFrame API.

+**NOTE** It is also possible to do something similar, using native Spark UDFs.
+See <https://stackoverflow.com/questions/33233737/spark-how-to-map-python-with-scala-or-java-user-defined-functions> for a discussion.

 ## Building

 This project builds with [SBT][], but you don't have to download SBT.
 Just use